 Cost accountants must be thorough when reviewing financial reports otherwise they may give the wrong recommendations.
 The same should be applied to the way you review your resume.
 Use our Cost Accountant resume writing tips as a guide to finalizing your application.

 - Go into Deep Detail – The key to having an effective Work Experience section is being as detailed in what you did for your current and previous employers.
 Did you do project feasibility studies?
 Did you design customized costing frameworks and systems?
 Let the employer know the full extent of your abilities.

 - Itemize Your Qualifications – Make sure your qualifications are well-organized and can be seen right away by the Hiring Manager.
-In our resume sample for Cost Accountant, we put the CCA certification and the degree in Accounting in the resume objective and Strengths sections.
+In our resume sample for Cost Accountant, we put the CCA certification and the degree in Accounting in the resume objective and Skills sections.

 Don’t submit your application unless you feel confident of its content.
 Feel free to use our Cost Accountant resume sample as a quick and easy reference.